fhalab/evSeq/docs/comp/usage.md

 ### Running example files
 **[refer to GUI and command line or in a python environment sections, and use [path_to_file] to test.]**

 Once comfortable with the GUI or command line, example data can be found in [InstallationConfirmationData](./InstallationConfirmationData) for you to test your installation.
-The file "DefaultRefSeqs.csv" should be used as "refseq" and the whole folder should be used as "folder".
+The file "DefaultRefSeq.csv" should be used as "refseq" and the whole folder should be used as "folder".
 Details on these arguments can be found in [Required Arguments](#required-arguments).
 Additional optional arguments can also be passed in to `evSeq`; they are detailed in [Optional Arguments](#optional-arguments).

 For common problems encountered when using `evSeq`, please reference [Troubleshooting](../troubleshooting.md). -->